-I am currently writing a book under contract with Oxford University Press’ Women in Antiquity series (deadline, August, 2018).
+I have just completed editing the proofs for a book under contract with Oxford University Press’ Women in Antiquity series (forthcoming April 2021).
 It is a biography of the elusive and intriguing fourth-century philosopher and theurgist, Sosipatra of Pergamum.
 All we know about her is contained in a brief description of her life and teaching career in Eunapius’ Lives of the Sophists.
-My aim is to contextualize what details we have of her life, including the more fantastic elements of her story, at the same time as I pay attention to the way in which Eunapius uses her gender for his own rhetorical purposes.
+In the book, I contextualize what details we have of her life, including the more fantastic elements of her story, at the same time as I pay attention to the way in which Eunapius uses her gender for his own rhetorical purposes.